cloudfoundry/stratos/docs/access.md

 ## Deploying in Docker-Compose

-In Docker-Compose a UAA instance is deployed.
+In Docker Compose a UAA instance is deployed.
 The default login credentials for the Console admin user are:

  - username: `admin`,